 It is our policy to have individual meters for all properties.
-Newly-fitted meters must comply with our standard approach for installing permanently sited meters used for billing purposes and non-revenue bulk meters.
+Newly fitted meters must comply with our standard approach for installing permanently sited meters used for billing purposes and non-revenue bulk meters.
+Water Meters must be available to install at the time of connection.